$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: Examples

 \subsubsection{Vibration mitigation with four absorbers}

 In the previous example, the fifth mode of the plate remained largely unaffected.
 To improve the situation, a fourth absorber targeting this mode is placed on the plate.
-Figure~\ref{fig:plate4abs} displays the result of the optimization process, which obeys the all-equal-peak design.
+Fig.~\ref{fig:plate4abs} displays the result of the optimization processes (where a maximum frequency of $\omega=250$ rad s$^{-1}$ was considered when computing the $H_\infty$ norm).
+The direct $H_\infty$ norm optimization only features marginal improvement compared to the initial design.
+The norm-homotopy optimization obeys the all-equal-peak design and has a lower $H_\infty$ norm, in the considered frequency range.
 However, we note that modes 3, 4 and 5 do not feature two peaks around their uncontrolled resonance.
 Looking at the absorber parameters in Table~\ref{tab:plate4abs} reveals that the third absorber is in fact eliminated by the optimization algorithm (zero mass), while the fourth one is controlling modes 3-5 simultaneously.
 This result probably originates from the fact that plates have closely-spaced frequencies and that the absorber is located relatively far from any nodal line of these modes.